-GSDs feature a reasonable amount of hull for a small ship (5) and a total of 8 shields, with more shields pushed to the front.
-With a brace, evade, and redirect token they have an excellent variety of defense tokens that will stand them in good stead against a variety of attacks but without any duplicate defense tokens they're vulnerable to accuracy results locking down the best defense token in any given circumstance.
-Engineering 3 isn't stupendous, but it does allow for engineering tokens to regenerate one shield or a full dial to heal a bad face-up damage card.
-Please note that overall the Gladiator can take more of a pounding than a lighter corvette (like a Raider or CR90) could, but it cannot usually survive more than 2 strong anti-ship attacks.
+GSDs feature an average amount of hull for a Command 2 small ship (5) and a total of 8 shields, with more shields pushed to the front.
+With a brace, evade, and redirect token, they have an excellent variety of defense tokens that will stand them in good stead against a variety of attacks but without any duplicate defense tokens, they're vulnerable to accuracy results locking down the best defense token in any given circumstance.
+Engineering 3 isn't stupendous, but it does allow for repair tokens to regenerate one shield or a full dial to heal a bad face-up damage card.
+Please note that overall the Gladiator can take more of a pounding than a lighter corvette (like a Raider or CR90), but it's generally going to wilt under heavy or sustained firepower.

 At Squadron 2, Gladiators are mediocre at commanding squadrons.
-They don't have any offensive retrofit slots for Expanded Hangar Bays or Boosted Comms and they're also specialized towards short-ranged knife fighting and so their upgrade slots are nearly always better spent towards improving their ability to destroy ships rather than to paper over their mediocre ability to command squadrons.
-You can certainly use them to pitch in on squadron commanding when you need to get as many squadrons activated in one turn as possible, but being a carrier is not the GSD's strong suit.
+They don't have any offensive retrofit slots for squad-focused upgrades and they're also specialized towards short-ranged knife fighting and so their upgrade slots are nearly always better spent towards improving their ability to destroy ships rather than to paper over their mediocre ability to command squadrons.
+You can certainly use them to pitch in on squadron commanding when you need to get as many squadrons activated in one round as possible, but being a carrier is not the GSD's strong suit.

 In terms of the speed chart, GSDs do just fine.
-The maximum speed of 3 is good and 2 total clicks of yaw are present at all speeds - it's a fairly nimble ship up until it gets a bit unwieldy at speed 3.
-It won't be out-maneuvering corvettes, mind you, but it's otherwise superior to most other ships in the game and it can be improved with the some strongly-recommended upgrades (we're getting there!).
+The maximum speed of 3 is fine and 2 total clicks of yaw are present at all speeds - it's a fairly nimble ship up until it gets a bit unwieldy at speed 3.
+It won't be out-maneuvering corvettes, mind you, but it's otherwise equivalent to superior to most other ships in the game and it can be improved with Engine Techs.

 Basic usage recommendations

 - Your first Gladiator should always be the Demolisher unless you've got a really good reason not to.
-We're getting to it, but Demolisher is an amazing title.
+We're getting to Demolisher shortly.

 - Savvy opponents know what to expect from Gladiators, particularly the Demolisher, and therefore would like to deploy away from them, minimizing their impact.
 For that reason, you should generally be looking to deploy your Gladiators last if possible once you know where the enemy ships are.

 - Try to set up your Gladiators so they can begin turning back in towards the enemy fleet after attacking.
-A Gladiator that runs straight at an enemy fleet's ship line will get to attack one ship, overshoot that ship when it's done, and then generally have a very hard time turning around in time to do anything for the rest of the game.
-If you come in from the sides, you can start to roll the flank or nip the rear ("phrasing!") of the enemy line and stay relevant.
+A Gladiator that runs straight at an enemy fleet's ship line will get to attack one ship, overshoot that ship when it's done, and then have a very hard time turning around in time to do anything for the rest of the game.
+If you come in from the sides, you can roll up the flank and have a reasonable shot at getting other ships in the flank or rear.

 Okay with all that out of the way, let's get to the two Gladiator titles, starting with a title that's so good, many people know the Gladiator-class Star Destroyer simply as the Demolisher-class Star Destroyer:

-- You still need to follow the other rules of making attacks, so you cannot attack twice from the same hull zone in one activation even if one came before and one after your maneuver.
+- You still need to follow the other rules of making attacks, so you can't attack twice from the same hull zone in one activation even if one came before and one after your first maneuver.

 - The attack doesn't need to be against ships.
 You can always flak after moving if you like.

-Insidious is a title that is occasionally but not consistently useful.
-Given it's only 3 points, that seems reasonable.
+Insidious is a title that is rarely useful, but with some clever positioning you can improve that to "occasionally useful."
 The main mistake I see people make when trying to leverage Insidious is to try to sneak it around behind the enemy fleet.
-Given medium range isn't much longer than short range, this approach usually results in disappointment as enemy ships don't have a tough time getting to long range (or out of any range whatsoever) while Insidious ineffectually tries to catch up to them, only to be mostly disappointed time after time.
+Given medium range isn't much longer than close range, this approach usually results in disappointment as enemy ships don't have a tough time getting to long range (or out of any range whatsoever) while Insidious ineffectually tries to catch up to them, only to be disappointed time and time again.